Mariners Sunday mailbag: What’s it like to cover a team that hasn’t made the playoffs in 17 seasons?

 Armstrong was out of options and the Mariners hoped that given his oblique injury and the struggles that followed he might clear waivers so they could outright him to Class AAA Tacoma and keep him in the organization.
 It’s a bit of roster roulette that happens with players on the fringe of the 25- and 40-man rosters.
 Armstrong has certainly shown that he can be effective as a reliever, but never over a sustained period of time.
 There are plenty of relievers like that who will become available over the course of a season.
 And the Mariners will probably look at possibly acquiring all of them.

 It probably doesn’t greatly prolong his timeline.
-I didn’t think he’d join the rotation full time until mid-seasons.
+I didn’t think he’d join the rotation full time until mid-season.
 Though had he been pitching at a more consistent level, he might have been inserted into the Mariners rotation with Felix Hernandez on the injured list.

 The walks 29 in 44 innings are a concern.
 Sheffield’s fastball command has been inconsistent at best for much of the season.
 If you can’t be efficient in Class AAA Tacoma, it’s difficult to imagine being efficient at the MLB level with more disciplined hitters.
 It was evident in Sheffield’s one appearance with the Mariners this season.
 Rangers hitters saw that his command was spotty and forced him to throw 75 pitches in three innings.

 The bright spot is his most recent outing vs. Fresno.
 His command was much better and he worked seven innings, allowing one run on one hit with a walk and two strikeouts.
-That’s an encouraging out that he needs to build off.
+That’s an encouraging outing that he needs to build upon.
+It’s important to remember that the Mariners are managing the workload of not just Kikuchi, but Sheffield and Erik Swanson.
+And it’s much easier to do in the minor leagues, which was all part of the initial plan going into the season.
+With the exception of piggy-backing off of Kikuchi’s starts, the Mariners would prefer not to bounce Sheffield back and forth from the big leagues to Triple A based on his performance.
+They want him to put him into the rotation and leave him there.
+He has to show that he’s ready for that responsibility.

 It seems unlikely that Kelenic stays with Low-A West Virginia all season.
 After an absolutely torrid run that had Mariners fans drooling and unrealistically dreaming of Kelenic starting in center field next season, he has cooled off slightly.
 Kelenic posted a .352/.444/.656 slash line with 14 doubles, a triple, seven homers, 18 RBIs, 19 walks and six stolen bases over his first 32 games.